datacenter/acitoolkit/applications/cableplan/docs/cable.rst

   destChassis="leaf2", destPort="eth1/1 - eth1/8", minPorts=3,
   maxPorts=5>

-If minPorts is ommitted, the default will be 1.
-If maxPorts is ommitted, the default will be unlimited.
+If minPorts is omitted, the default will be 1.
+If maxPorts is omitted, the default will be unlimited.

 When comparing two cable plans using the ``difference_link()`` method, if the minimum number of links in the first cable plan can be met with